 An annual allocation to fund the most urgent property works required across the Leisure and Libraries estate.
-The Council recognises its landlord responsibilities, it has retained ownership of all buildings from which Aura, its strategic Leisure and Libraries partner, delivers its business plan and operates these facilities in accordance with the service contract.
+The Council recognises its landlord responsibilities for the assets that remain in its ownership, having retained ownership of all buildings from which Aura, its strategic Leisure and Libraries partner, delivers its business plan and operates these facilities in accordance with the agreement for services.